Escape from Duckov Core Game Mechanics Guide

 1. Firearms and Damage

-• Ammunition Types: Firearms have different ammunition types (e.g., S, L, AR rounds).
-Early firearms (e.g., Glick) use S rounds, and AK-74U uses AR rounds.
+- Ammunition Types: Firearms have different ammunition types (such as S, L, AR rounds).
+Early firearms (such as the Glick) use S rounds, while the AK-74U uses AR rounds.

-• Rusty Bullets: Common early ammunition, low damage, requires more bullets to kill enemies.
+- Rusty Bullets: A common early-game ammunition with low damage, requiring more bullets to kill an enemy.

-• Aiming Distance Indicator (UI): There is a new distance indicator in the lower right corner of the screen, which shows whether you are within the optimal range of your weapon.
+- Aim Distance Indicator (UI): There is a new distance indicator in the lower right corner of the screen that shows whether you are within the optimal range of your weapon.

-• Red: Indicates out of effective range or inaccurate aiming, damage will be reduced.
-This indicator is affected by weapon attachments (e.g., suppressors, muzzle brakes).
+- Red: Indicates that you are outside the effective range or your aim is inaccurate, and damage will be reduced.
+This indicator is affected by weapon attachments (such as suppressors, muzzles).

 2. Enemy Mechanics

-• Rampaging Scavengers: Melee enemies, high damage.
-There will be a clear red flash before they swing their weapon, which is a signal to the player to dodge roll.
+- Rampaging Scavengers: Melee enemies with high damage.
+There will be a clear red flash before they swing their weapon, which is a signal to remind the player to dodge roll.

-• Utilize Terrain: Sandbags are good cover.
-When standing behind sandbags, enemies (especially ranged) have difficulty hitting you.
+- Using Terrain: Sandbags are good cover.
+When standing behind sandbags, it is difficult for enemies (especially ranged ones) to hit you.

 3. Equipment Weight and Protection

-• Armor and Helmets: Armor and helmets provide direct damage reduction.
-Purchasing or crafting advanced armor (e.g., SWAT Helmet) can greatly improve early survival rate.
+- Armor and Helmets: Armor and helmets provide direct damage reduction.
+Purchasing or crafting high-level armor (such as the SWAT Helmet) can greatly increase your survival rate.

-• Durability: Weapons and armor have durability.
-Damaged equipment can be repaired through the repair workbench (requires money).
+- Durability: Weapons and armor have durability.
+Damaged equipment can be repaired at a repair workbench (for a fee).

 IV.
 Exploration and Economic System

-• Specificity of Ground Zero: In the Ground Zero map, you do not need to go to a designated extraction point.
-You only need to return to the base entrance to extract safely.
+- Specialty of Ground Zero: On the Ground Zero map, you do not need to go to a designated extraction point.
+Simply return to the base entrance to extract safely.

-• Pet Slot: Located above the backpack, specifically used for heavy items or valuable items that you absolutely do not want to lose (e.g., Car Batteries, large amounts of cash, key quest items).
-Items placed in the pet slot do not count towards weight.
+- Pet Slot: Located above the backpack, it is specifically for placing heavy items or valuable items you absolutely do not want to lose (e.g., car batteries, large amounts of cash, key quest items).
+Items placed in the pet slot do not count towards your weight.

 3. Special NPC Trading

-• Mysterious Merchant: He is stationed at a fixed location in Ground Zero and can directly purchase many rare quest items (e.g., Honey, Pen, IV Medicine) with Cash.
+- Mysterious Merchant: He is stationed at a fixed location in Ground Zero and you can use Cash to directly purchase many rare quest items (such as Honey, Pen, IV Medicine).

-• Tip: To trade with the Mysterious Merchant, you must bring cash into the map before entering the instance.
+- Tip: To trade with the Mysterious Merchant, you must bring cash into the map before entering the raid.

 4. Map Unlocks and Shortcuts

-• Sewer Entrance: Unlocked by removing obstacles on a specific road after unlocking the bridge, providing a second access point to and from Ground Zero.
+- Sewer Entrance: Unlocked by removing a roadblock on a specific road, providing a second access to and from Ground Zero.

-• Unlock Method: Use Dynamite to detonate a cracked wall outside the base entrance.
+- How to Unlock: Use Dynamite to detonate the broken wall outside the base entrance.

-• Function: Once detonated, it creates a two-way teleport shortcut, allowing players to instantly travel between two ends of the map, which is the most important and essential map unlock early on.
+- Function: After being blown up, it forms a two-way teleportation shortcut, allowing players to instantly move from one end of the map to the other.
+It is the most important and must-do map unlock project in the early game.

 V. Death and Risk Management

-• Death Penalty: Upon death, you will lose all items carried on your person.
+- Death Penalty: Upon death, you will lose all items you are carrying.

-• Corpse Recovery: After death, your items will remain in your corpse bag, and you need to re-enter the map and find your corpse to recover them.
+- Corpse Recovery: After death, your items will remain in your corpse bag.
+You need to re-enter the map and find your corpse to recover them.

-• Second Death Risk: If you die again before recovering your corpse bag, you will permanently lose all items in the previous corpse bag.
-Therefore, when recovering your corpse, you should travel light and take the fastest and shortest path.
+- Risk of Second Death: If you die again before recovering your corpse bag, you will permanently lose all items in the previous corpse bag.
+Therefore, you should travel light when recovering your corpse, taking the fastest and shortest route.